nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 declarative syntax for DCB, such as a student leaving a course, changes of name of students and courses, and changes to the number of "places" a course has and the "max courses" for student.

-The extra steps also show the non-conflicting nature of the course subscription "group" with respect to changes to enduring objects in the group that generate event types outside the consistency boundary of the group.
-That is to say, joining a course doesn't conflict with concurrent student or course name changes, because the "name updated" event types are not in the consistency boundary of the "student and course" group.
+The extra steps also show that when the course subscription "group" is defined with a more limited consistency boundary, concurrent changes to enduring objects in the group that generate event types outside the consistency boundary of the group are non-conflicting.
+That is to say, joining a course doesn't conflict with concurrent student or course name changes, when the "name updated" event types are not in the consistency boundary of the "student and course" group.
 However, concurrent changes to the "max courses" of a student, and changes to the "places" of a course, do conflict because those event types are within the group's consistency boundary.

 The extra steps also show the command methods of enduring objects in a group can be executed, but only if the events they trigger are within the consistency boundary of the group.
 New events from the group and from its enduring objects are collected when a group is saved.

+These adjustments to the consistency boundary, on one hand, show that the consistency boundary can be more restrictive.
+However, because the "decision model" defined by these enduring objects expects all the attributes to be updated correctly, when only some events are included, some attributes will have incorrect and stale values.
+This aspect is remedied by using the "vertical slices" style that is shown in the :doc:`next example </topics/examples/coursebooking-dcb-slices>`.

 Speedrun
 --------